gpestana/notes/talks/everyone_is_naked/README.md

 addressed and replicated by multiple peers (the providers).
 The initiator sends the request to a subset of the network peers to learn where to get the resource from.
-The request is routed across the network peers, which use their partial view of the network to resolve the which peers are providers for the requested resource.
+The request is routed across the network peers, which use their partial view of the network to resolve which peers are providers for the requested resource.
 Once a provider is discovered, the initiator requests the website from it.